 I don't have enough credit history to generate a score, so I got a secured card with a $500 limit.
 I have been making small charges, less than $70, and paying them off in a couple of days.
 I've been told it would be better to keep a small balance of about $10 or so on the card.
 Is this true?
 The goal is to build my credit score as high and as fast as possible.

 You're on the right track.
 Secured credit cards are a great tool to help you begin building a strong credit history, as long as the lender reports card payments to the credit bureaus.
 However, you do not need to carry a balance from month to month to improve your credit scores—and, if possible, you shouldn't carry a balance at all.

-As long as you are continuing to use the card frequently, it is not necessary to a carry a balance over from one billing cycle to the next.
-Paying off the balance right away not only ensures that you won't get stuck paying interest fees, it also keeps your credit utilization rate, or amount of available credit you're using, low.
+As long as you use the card frequently, it is not necessary to carry a balance over from one billing cycle to the next.
+Paying off the balance right away not only ensures that you won't get stuck paying interest, but it also keeps your credit utilization rate, or amount of available credit you're using, low.

 Your utilization rate, or balance-to-limit ratio, is the second most important factor in credit scores after payment history.
 The lower your utilization, the better, as it shows you're not relying too heavily on your available credit.
-By making all your payments on time and keeping your balances low, you are working towards building a positive credit history.
-With time, the lender may be willing to convert your secured account to a regular unsecured credit card account.
+By making all your payments on time and keeping your balances low, you are working toward building a positive credit history.
+With time, the lender may be willing to convert your secured account to a regular unsecured credit card.

 Thanks for asking.